allen-ball/ganymede/README.md

 supported.

-The [JShell] environment includes builtin functions implemented through methods that wrap the `public static` methods defined in the [NotebookFunctions] class.
-These functions include:
+The [JShell] environment includes builtin functions implemented through methods that wrap the `public` methods defined in [NotebookContext] class annotated with [@NotebookFunction][NotebookFunction].
+These functions
+include:

 | Method          | Description                            |
 | ---             | ---                                    |